 Whatever additional room or property amenities you decide to add, update your photography and property description to reflect the new additions.

-PadSplit goes to great lengths to promote your property listing to prospective and approved Members, and we’ve seen some PadSplit Hosts take it one step further with guerilla marketing efforts.
+PadSplit goes to great lengths to promote your property listing to prospective and approved Members, and we’ve seen some PadSplit Hosts take it one step further with guerrilla marketing efforts.

 Print flyers with your property information and a QR code and post them around the neighborhood, nearby job centers, or transit hubs.
-To print a property flyer, go to your dashboard, click on the properties tab, select one property of your property list, then go to the Promotion tab, and you will be able to generate your property customized flyer!
+To print a property flyer, go to your dashboard, click on the properties tab, select one property from your property list, then go to the Promotion tab, and you will be able to generate your property’s customized flyer!

 Cleanliness

-Evidence indicates that lack of cleanliness is one of the main reasons for poor move-in experiences, leading to early move-outs.
+Evidence suggests that a lack of cleanliness is one of the primary reasons for poor move-in experiences, resulting in early move-outs.
 The lack of cleanliness affects move-ins, and as the atmosphere of the house degrades, the house requires more maintenance, and the relationship between the Members deteriorates.
 A Member moving into a dirty room or property doesn’t instill confidence in their long-term experience.

-If you or your property manager are able, visit the property ahead of scheduled move-ins to ensure cleanliness or send a notification to current Members to encourage them to clean the common areas.
+If you or your property manager is able, visit the property ahead of scheduled move-ins to ensure cleanliness, or send a notification to current Members to encourage them to clean the common areas.
 You can also read about more ways to encourage cleanliness here.

 Responsiveness